mineyUCSD/cse15l-lab-reports/LabReport2.md

 * Which methods in your code are called?

 `public String handleRequest(URI url)` is called in the `Server.java` file.
 I think that the file uses this method to see what should be done with the url that is entered into the search bar.
 In this case, the url entered is `http://localhost:3333/add-message?s=Communist`.
-Once the program gets the url input, it looks at the portions of the url using .getPath() and .getQuery().
+Once the program gets the url input, it looks at the portions of the url using `.getPath()` and `.getQuery()`.
 Based on these methods, the program returns some `String`.

 * What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 handleRequest() takes a url, and that is obtained from the search bar of the page that is opened by the server.

-.getPath() and .getQuery() are methods that can be used to get information from URIs, described a bit more in the preliminary accidental, missreading instructions, section.
+`.getPath()` and `.getQuery()` are methods that can be used to get information from URIs, described a bit more in the preliminary accidental, missreading instructions, section.

 The field in the class `StringServer.java` is `private String storageString` which is initialized emptyily.
 After the methods are called, and assuming there is some qeury and path of the form `http://localhost:3333/add-message?s=<string>`, then `<string>` is concatentated to `storageString` and `storageString` is returned.

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 In this iteration, since it is the first time a String Query is added to the url, the `<string>` is added to `storageString` and is then returned. `storageString` goes from being empty to having the value `"Communist\n"`. `storageString` is remembered when new urls are entered into the server, as is demonstrated by the next screenshot.

+---

 ![image](https://user-images.githubusercontent.com/130080241/233535404-fdbbfa60-ef10-4051-9258-df7cbffea6b2.png)